 You can find your car’s recommended preventative maintenance in your manual or use YourMechanic.com’s instant scheduled maintenance calculator.

-5 Tips to Avoid Car Wear & Tear as a Rideshare Driver
+6 Tips for Car Maintenance as a Rideshare Driver

 Even the most well-intentioned car owners make these minor mistakes that lead to costly repairs.
 The good news is that these errors are extremely simple to avoid with these simple tips.